The KVVP Bylaws were originally adopted 20 October 2013, with cleanup changes made by the Board of Directors (BOD) (and published as v1).

 - A person shall be considered a KVVP member in good standing whenever KVVP has received a completed application and payment of dues.
 Dues shall be charged in accordance with the financial policies of the Board and its Finance Committee.
 A person is no longer a member of KVVP whenever they fail to pay their annual dues.
 Members shall be cooperative, cordial, and helpful to other members and the organization.
 Members shall observe proper decorum in activities and meetings of the organization.
 Members shall each contribute to the mission of the organization and be supportive of other members in their participation in the organization.
 Members shall exercise usual discretion in regard to personnel and financial affairs of the organization.

-- Membership shall be classed as “Regular” with the full benefits of membership including voting, or “Social” and non-voting with access granted to social events and interactions based on the availability of services beyond the reasonable range of the organization’s regular services.
-Dues may be adjusted for these classes of members and for members in each class.
+- Membership shall be classified, e.g., as “Regular” (with the full benefits of membership including voting), “Social” (non-voting, but with access granted to social events and interactions based on the availability of services beyond the reasonable range of the organization’s regular services), “Corporate” (non-voting and receiving no services, but with access to social events), etc. Dues may be adjusted for these classes of members and for members in each class.

 - The organization shall pursue its mission to help maturing adults to stay active, engaged, and productive in their communities, and the organization shall observe all laws and act without discrimination on the basis of race, gender, creed, religion, sexual orientation, or national origin.